F5Networks/f5-appsvcs-templates/README.md

 All requests and responses are logged at a `fine` log level by default.
 Any response that contains an error status code (>=400) will default to an `error`.

-**NOTE:** FAST is the next-generation successor to the now deprecated iApps templates.
-We strongly recommend **not** using both FAST AND iApp templates together as these templating solutions are incompatible with each other.
-Using both FAST and iApps is likely to create configuration and source-of-truth conflicts, resulting in an undesirable end-state.
+**NOTE:** BIG-IP FAST is the next-generation successor to the now deprecated iApps templates.
+We strongly recommend **not** using both BIG-IP FAST AND iApp templates together as these templating solutions are incompatible with each other.
+Using both BIG-IP FAST and iApps is likely to create configuration and source-of-truth conflicts, resulting in an undesirable end-state.

 ## License